 to high-altitude cirrus clouds.

-If the air has low relative humidity, then a contrail will not form because the extra water vapor produced by the jet engines is
+If the air where the jet is flying has low relative humidity, then a contrail will not form because the extra water vapor produced by the jet engines is

 not large enough to produce condensation.
-But if the is air has high relative humidity, then a contrail
+But if the if air has high relative humidity, then a contrail